poffdeluxe/CryptBroTrader3000/README.md

 If you don't give a command after two seconds, the call will end.
 GOTTA BE FAST, BRO

 ## Demo
 Call +1 (909) 787-BRO8 to try it out.
-Note: No real ETH or BTC is being traded on this number.
+Note: No real ETH or BTC is being traded on this number (and I disabled the phone number security check).
 It's just to try out the interface.

 At the prompt, tell it to "BUY BUY BUY" or "Sell right now!"